 Want to become an expert hiker?

 It’s important to acknowledge that not everyone sets out to be an expert hiker.
-Everyone starts as a novice and a most of us are happy to simply increase our skills to undertake more challenging hikes.
-There are only a few hikers who aspire to being experts so please don’t think the end goal of this article is to encourage everyone to be experts.
+The reality is, assuming someone knows everything can lead to potentially disastrous outcomes, especially in our wild places.
+There is always more we can all learn, every time we step foot on a trail.
+Everyone starts as a novice and many of us are happy to stay that way, or increase our skills enough to undertake more challenging hikes.
+Not all people aspire to developing their level of experience to more advanced levels, so please don’t think the goal of this article is to encourage everyone to aspire to be ‘experts’.
 You should work to a level where you feel comfortable and confident on the grade of hikes you choose to do.

-What this is really about is how to become a more ‘experienced’ hiker.
+What this article is really about is how to become a more ‘experienced’ hiker.

-Hikes in Australia are graded, 1 (easy) through to 5 (difficult).
+Walking tracks in Australia are graded from Grade 1 (all abilities) through to Grade 5 (difficult).
 Its advisable to select a hike grade based on your level of skill and experience.
 From there, you can further develop your skills to be able to undertake more challenging hikes?
+Learn more about the Australian Walking Track Grading System (AWTGS).

 How can I go on harder hikes?